Mission & Values

 - The arts: drama, dance, ceramics, creative writing, jewelry making, etc.

-- Being a center of cross-cultural exchange for the broader German-speaking community in the San Francisco Bay Area with locations in Mountain View, Berkeley/East Bay and San Francisco
+- Being a center of cross-cultural exchange for the broader German-speaking community in the San Francisco Bay Area with locations in Mountain View and San Francisco

 - Cultivating the values of community service and environmental stewardship through active participation in community programs